zeroc-ice/ice/matlab/README.md

 ##### Running the Automated Tests

-Assuming you've install Ice for Python, run the `allTests.py` script like this:
+Assuming you've installed Ice for Python, run the `allTests.py` script like this:
 ```
 python allTests.py
 ```